 - Agreeing shared business goals

-- Setting KPIs, monitoring performance and reporting on delivery
+- Setting supplier management KPIs, monitoring performance and reporting on delivery

 - Compliance monitoring including the things like requesting SOC reports for example and relevant certificates